11.12.2020

 - ‘PRESET‘ to next target can be done already during CCD readout.

-- In case one of the telescope eyes does not move to the target, it is possible to make ‘PRESET‘ separately only with one of them.
+- In case one of the telescope eyes does not move to the target, it is possible to make ‘PRESET‘ separately only with one of them (Left SX or Right DX):

 - Note that ‘Preset‘ can be done in four different modes, but only the first one should be used unless requested otherwise by the telescope operator: